hmcts/pre-commit-hooks/README.md

 pre-commit install
 pre-commit installed at .git/hooks/pre-commit
 ```
-2. Creat file .pre-commit-config.yaml at root of directory and apply new webhook(s) as above.
+2. Create a file called `.pre-commit-config.yaml` at the root of the repository and apply new webhook(s) as above.

 ## Sample output of pre-commit hooks